 International results for Vision Zero

 Sweden made a Vision Zero commitment more than 20 years ago and, as a result:

-In 2015, Edmonton became the first Canadian city to adopt Vision Zero, and between 2006 and 2018, traffic-related injuries and fatalities had dropped by 60 per cent, as reported by The City of Edmonton.
+In 2015, Edmonton became the first Canadian city to adopt Vision Zero.
+Between 2015 and 2021, traffic-related fatalities dropped by 50 per cent and serious injuries dropped by 32 per cent, as reported by The City of Edmonton.

 The Vision Zero difference

 Vision Zero critically analyzes the road system, reinventing system-wide design, practices and policies to lessen the severity of collisions and prevent serious injury and death on our roads.